yiliastar/1/3L/0x1_java_inheritance.md

 # Inheritance
-Object-oriented programming aliows you to define new classes from existing classes.This is called inheritance.
+Object-oriented programming allows you to define new classes from existing classes.This is called inheritance.
 ## Superclasses and Subclasses
 Inheritance enables you to define a general class and later extend it to more specialized classes.
 ```